Modes of Operation

 form element.
 The tools of the Editor are always visible.
 Its content does not reside on the main web page and the styling of the page does not influence the editable content.
 To apply custom styles to the editable content, inject them through the configuration of the Editor.
 For a runnable example, refer to the demo on the classic Editor mode.

 If you initialize the Editor from a

-"div" element, the widget assumes its inline mode.
+"div" element, the component assumes its inline mode.
 The

-<div> element is content-editable and is used by the widget to return its value.
+<div> element is content-editable and is used by the component to return its value.
 For a runnable example, refer to the demo on the inline Editor mode.

 While it is possible to initialize an inline Editor from a non-